jquinby/jekyll-now/books.md

 This list is updated as I finish things and add to the incoming queue.

 In progress:
-_Temple and Contemplation God’s Presence in the Cosmos, Church, and Human Heart_, Various
+_Temple and Contemplation: God’s Presence in the Cosmos, Church, and Human Heart_, Various
 _Inside the Psalms: Reflections for Novices_ by Maureen McCabe, OCSO

 On Deck: